 After a course of antibiotics and plenty of feeding up. it was decided to release Zorro.
 However, there was a dilemma.
 Where should he be released?
 As he was so tame, it was decided that a public release on a public beach was not an option as there was the worry of him biting a child or adult who might try to pet or feed him.
 A release on the west coast of the country was also ruled out due to the fact that he might quickly be shot by an irate fisherman.

 It was decided to release Zorro from a quiet North Dublin beach early on the morning of the 31st March.
 Only Seal Sanctuary members were present along with a local fisherman, who has a pet seal in the Irish Sea and who has agreed to keep an eye on Zorro.
 He weighed 240 Kgs. on release.

 After a slow start, Zorro made his way out to sea.
 A job well done!
 So we thought.
-Five hours later we received a call at the Sanctuary to say that Zorro was back on land, this time on Skerries strand.
+Five hours later we received a call at Our Organization to say that Zorro was back on land, this time on Skerries strand.
 On arrival at Skerries, it was noted that all was not well with Zorro.
 He started convulsing, not a pretty sight for the public and especially the children.
 It was decided that he had to be brought back to the Sanctuary.
-Less than 12 hours from release, Zorro was back at the Sanctuary.
+Less than 12 hours from release, Zorro was back at Our Organization.
 Seal Sanctuary members stayed up all night monitoring his progress and the next day, local vet John Twoomey did trojan work in sedating and administering medication to Zorro.